zainab-Memon/Learn-HTML-CSS/CSS Fundamentals/README.md

 - \<div> can contain other elements inside it.
 #### Nested Layout Technique
 ### Types of Layout in CSS
-- Layout is the way text, images and other content is placed and arranged on a webpage
+- Layout is the way text, images and other content is placed and arranged on a webpage.
-#### Grid
+#### CSS Grid
 - CSS Grid is a set of CSS properties for building 2-dimensional layouts.
 - The main idea behind CSS Grid is that we divide a container element into rows and columns that can be filled with its child elements.
 - An HTML element becomes a grid container when its display property is set to grid or inline-grid. <br>